GregorR/ggggc/README.md

         return sum;
     }

-`GGC_POP()` is also necessary, but GGGGC redefines `return` to assure that it is done automatically.
-This has two implications: (1) It is necessary to `return` from every function in which you push, even if the return type is `void`, and (2) if another library also redefines `return`, it is necessary to pop manually in files which use both libraries.
-The behavior of overriding `return` can be disabled by defining `GGC_NO_REDEFINE_RETURN`.

 You must be careful in C to not store pointers to GC'd objects in temporary locations through function calls; in particular, do not call functions within the arguments of other functions, as those function calls may yield and destroy